 Latest advice :

-There is likely to be a significant amount of visitors to Cornwall from 04th July 2020.
-The NHS has asked all GP surgeries to inform visitors needing medical attention to contact their own registered GP Surgery, who will have access to all of their medical details and will be able to provide consultations by telephone or video call.
+Due to an influx of visitors to Cornwall : The NHS has asked all GP surgeries to inform visitors needing medical attention to contact their own registered GP Surgery, who will have access to all of their medical details and will be able to provide consultations by telephone or video call.
 They can also send prescriptions electronically to a Pharmacy closer to where you are staying.

 Following advice from the NHS and The Royal Cornwall Hospital we would ask all visitors to call NHS 111 if needing urgent care.

 Taking these actions will help local NHS services to cope in these difficult times.

 Thank you for continuing to support your NHS.

 In line with the most recent Government Guidelines anyone 11 years and over who attend Alverton Practice must wear a face covering.
 This will not only help to provide you with some protection but will also help the staff at Alverton Practice and the Medical Centre.

 We also ask that if you have made an appointment in advance and are showing COVID symptoms, you phone the practice to cancel your appointment and we will happily re-arrange the appointment for when you are symptom free.

 Thank you from all the staff for all your patience and support in helping to keep our community and Medical Centre safe.

 Please be assured that we are still delivering appropriate care and treatment for non COVID-19 health issues, where there is clinical need.
 Please continue to telephone the practice for advice.
 It is still very important not to come into the practice unless you have been instructed to do so.